 French Pumpkin Soup

-French Pumpkin Soup is one of Mr. Bunkycooks’ favorites.
-I have been trying for many years a few years to recreate the Pumpkin Soup that he had in France before my time (or “BB” as it is more affectionately known at our house.
+French Pumpkin Soup is one of Roger’s favorites.
+I have been trying for a few years to recreate the Pumpkin Soup that he had in France before my time (or “BB” as it is more affectionately known at our house.
 That would be “Before Bunky”.)

 Well, this year, I was on the ultimate quest to finally get this soup right because I can’t eat any more pumpkin soup! and I think I might have done just that!
-I purchased an Heirloom French Pumpkin.
-The Cucurbita maxima ‘Brodé Galeux D’Eysines’ – meaning “embroidered with warts from Eysines” (a small city in the southwest of France) is an incredibly unique pumpkin!
+I purchased an Heirloom French Pumpkin at our favorite Farmers’ Market in North Georgia.
+The Cucurbita maxima ‘Brodé Galeux D’Eysines’ – meaning “embroidered with warts from Eysines” (a small city in the southwest of France) is an incredibly unique pumpkin.

 It’s exterior is a pale salmon-orange skin covered with amazing veins of protruding warts and yields plenty of rich, deep-orange flesh on the inside that is perfect for soups or pie.
 Of course, in the United States (and for those that do not speak French), we call it a Peanut Pumpkin.
 Now, why would that surprise you?